 Some counties in NYS and New York City require chain restaurants to post calories on their menus and menu boards.
 The calorie postings can help people make healthier choices by selecting meals under 600 calories.

-Drinking sugar-sweetened beverages, such as soda and energy drinks, increases the risk of becoming overweight or obese.
+Drinking sugar-sweetened beverages (SSB), such as soda and energy drinks, increases the risk of becoming overweight or obese.
 Even drinking just one soda per day has been linked with an increased risk.
+In New York State, more than one in five adults (22.3%) drinks at least one or more soda or other SSB per day.
+(Behavioral Risk Factor Surveillance System (BRFSS) 2013 BRFSS Brief 1503).
 The best drinks for good health are water and low-fat milk.
-For more information on soda and health, visit the Center for Science in the Public Interest.
+For more information on SSB and health, visit the Center for Science in the Public Interest.

 Dietary Guidelines for Americans